20stevenl02-hash/Splunk-Macro-Pstree/README.md

 Splunkbase provides a **PSTree** app that generates a process tree view for a given host.
 However, this app is **only available for Splunk Enterprise** and is **not supported in Splunk Cloud**.

+Credit to Donald Murchison for creating the orginal splunk app. https://www.linkedin.com/in/donald-murchison/

 To address this limitation, this repository provides **two custom Splunk macros** that replicate PSTree-style functionality using native Windows logs.
 These macros are designed to work in **Splunk Cloud** and **Splunk Enterprise** environments.

 Each macro builds a parent/child process tree for a specified host using different Windows data sources: